sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/U-Boot/UG-Falcon-Mode.rst

 .. ifconfig:: CONFIG_part_variant not in ('AM62AX')

-   For OSPI boot, the :file:`tiboot3.bin` and :file:`tifalcon.bin` files should be flashed to the same addresses in flash as regular boot flow but the :file:`fitImage` is read from the root filesystem's boot directory.
+   For OSPI boot, the :file:`tiboot3.bin` file should be flashed to the same addresses in flash as regular boot flow whereas :file:`tifalcon.bin` and the :file:`fitImage` are read from the root filesystem's boot directory.
 The MMC device is selected by the ``mmcdev`` env variable for R5 SPL.

-   Below U-Boot commands can be used to download :file:`tiboot3.bin` and :file:`tifalcon.bin` over tftp and then flash those to OSPI at their respective addresses.
+   Below U-Boot commands can be used to download :file:`tiboot3.bin` over tftp and then flash it to OSPI.

    .. code-block:: console

      => sf probe
      => tftp ${loadaddr} tiboot3.bin
      => sf update $loadaddr 0x0 $filesize
-     => tftp ${loadaddr} tifalcon.bin
-     => sf update $loadaddr 0x80000 $filesize

 .. ifconfig:: CONFIG_part_variant in ('AM62AX')